ResearchMachine/master-degree-diploma-project-fractal-undeground-flow-modeling/README.md

 # Undeground Flow in Fractal Media Modeling
+2018

 ### I. About.
 Company: Ufa State Aviation Technical University (link), Master Degree Diploma Project.
 Programming language: Maple 18.
-Year: 2018.
 Two approaches are considered for artificial examples: power-law approach, F^$\alpha$-approach.
 For the first case, the problem of determining new parameters is solved.
 For the second case, the model was deduced and physical consistency was shown.